-NAEYC staff review the Self-Study Report for completeness and confirm that the program used the required template so that peer reviewers have the evidence needed to conduct a site visit and Commissioners have the evidence needed to make an accreditation decision.
+NAEYC staff review the Self-Study Report for completeness to confirm that peer reviewers have the evidence needed to conduct a site visit and Commissioners have the evidence needed to make an accreditation decision.
 The program is advised to download current report templates, use external proofreaders, and use the peer reviewer worksheets in the online resource library as quality control tools before submitting the report to NAEYC.
-If a report is not deemed complete by the staff, the program will be asked to revise the report to address missing or incorrect components.
-If the issues can be addressed within two weeks of receiving feedback, the program can move forward with a site visit in the current cycle.
-In the event the program applicant disagrees with the determination of staff regarding completeness, staff will forward the Self-Study Report to the Executive Committee of the Commission for a determination on completeness.
+If a report is not deemed by the staff to indicate sufficiently the program's readiness for a site visit, the program will be asked to revise the report to address missing or incorrect components.
+If the issues can be addressed within three weeks of receiving feedback, staff will put the program on the slate for candidacy for Commission approval (for first-time accreditation cases) and will move forward with scheduling the site visit for renewal accreditation cases.
+If a program seeking first-time accreditation is unable to address the missing or incorrect components within three weeks, the program can resubmit its Self-Study Report at the next reporting deadline (September 30 or March 31).
+If a program seeking renewal accreditation is unable to address missing or incorrect components within three weeks, the program will enter Administrative Probation up to July 31 (for a program that must have a fall site visit) or December 15 (for a program that must have a spring site visit), or the next business day on which the NAEYC office is open.
+If the Renewal Self-Study Report is still incomplete after resubmitting it by July 31 or December 15, the program's accreditation will expire.
+There is no grace period for submitting a complete Self-Study Report by the July 31 or December 15 deadline.